Algebraic Diversity: Group-Theoretic Spectral Estimation from Single Observations: Introduction

 \item \textbf{Constructive Group Matching via Conjugation} (Section~\ref{sec:constructive}): For signals whose covariance admits a unitary transformation to circulant form, we show that the group matching problem reduces to estimating the parameters of that transformation.
 The matched group is the cyclic group $\mathbb{Z}_M$ conjugated by a signal-adapted unitary, and the spectral concentration criterion provides a single-snapshot estimator for the transformation parameters.
 This reduces the group matching problem from a combinatorial search over a discrete library to a continuous parameter estimation problem.

 \item \textbf{General Algebraic Averaging Conjecture} (Section~\ref{sec:gaat}): We conjecture that the results of this paper extend beyond second-order statistics to arbitrary $G$-compatible statistics $f: \mathbb{C}^M \to \mathcal{V}$.
-The conjecture states that for any such statistic, the group-averaged estimator $\hat{\theta}_G = \frac{1}{|G|}\sum_g f(\pi_g(\mathbf{x}))$ achieves variance $\propto 1/d_{\mathrm{eff}}(G, f)$, where $d_{\mathrm{eff}}$ is the \emph{effective group order} (the number of distinct values $f$ takes on the group orbit).
+The conjecture states that for any such statistic, the group-averaged estimator $\hat{\theta}_G = \frac{1}{|G|}\sum_g f(\pi_g(\mathbf{x}))$ achieves variance $\propto 1/d_{\mathrm{eff}}(G, f)$, where $d_{\mathrm{eff}}$ is the \emph{effective dimension} of the orbit average (for the covariance statistic, $d_{\mathrm{eff}} = M^2/\dim\mathcal{C}(\rho) \le M$; the count of distinct orbit values is an upper bound that coincides only for regular Abelian representations).
 This identifies the law of large numbers as the trivial-group ($d_{\mathrm{eff}} = 1$) case of algebraic averaging.
 Monte Carlo experiments on the first four sample moments across five group types confirm the conjecture to four significant figures.
 A formal proof for the outer-product statistic and a partial Rao--Blackwell argument for general $G$-compatible statistics are given in~\cite{thornton2026framework_arxiv}. \end{enumerate}